mohsenasadi501/DataStructureAlgorithm/README.md

 for having contant O(1) runtime complexcity we should use array to store, in the above code why we use linked list?  imagine we have an array with 5 fixed size and the key should be between 0 to 4 , if the input key is 11 what happend.

-In this senario we should hash the key, if the key is integer we get the remain of key devided by array lentgh, we use % symble (Modulo) and this issue with fix, for example `var inedex = key % array.length`
+In this senario we should hash the key, if the key is integer we get the remain of key devided by array lentgh, we use % symble (Modulo) and this issue with fix, for example:

+`var inedex = key % array.length`

 `1 = 11% 5;`